zype/zype.github.io/platform_docs/videos.md

 ![subtitle tab]({{site.url}}assets/videos/subtitles_tab.png)

 Next, click the "Add Subtitles" button.
+This will pop up a new form field to enter your subtitle data.

 ![subtitle add]({{site.url}}assets/videos/subtitles_add.png)

-Then, select the language and upload the .srt or .vtt file.
+Then, select the language and upload the .srt or .vtt file for your subtitles.
 You can choose to have the subtitles active or not.
 Only active subtitles will be available on the video player.

 ![subtitle add]({{site.url}}assets/videos/subtitles_upload.png)